Beating Bots, Spies & Cock-ups - 2026 ed. - Safely & securely send files and documents

 Redaction or removing private info from a document is a complex task.
 It’s a lot more complicated than just adding black bars to a document.

-The book has a chapter devoted to redaction.
-How to do it safely for Office documents, images and PDF.
+How to redact safely for Office documents, images and PDF even in long and complex documents.
 Included are some VBA macros to speed up redaction in Word and make sure it’s done right.

 Bots